Pryz/pryz.github.io/_posts/2015-06-06-puppet-workflow---puppet-camp-paris-2015.md

 * The UI is great.
 Ok it's not looking that great but it's powerfull and give you all the keys to manage your changes

 If you are interested about Gerrit, you should take a look at the [Gerrit Trigger](https://wiki.jenkins-ci.org/display/JENKINS/Gerrit+Trigger) plugin for Jenkins.
-With this plugin, Jenkins will just read all the events through the [Gerrit Strem event](https://gerrit-documentation.googlecode.com/svn/Documentation/2.7/cmd-stream-events.html) and will be able to trigger a build for each change.
+With this plugin, Jenkins will just read all the events through the [Gerrit Stream event](https://gerrit-documentation.googlecode.com/svn/Documentation/2.7/cmd-stream-events.html) and will be able to trigger a build for each change.

 In order to programatically create our Jenkins jobs, we use the [Jenkins Job DSL plugin](https://github.com/jenkinsci/job-dsl-plugin).
 You will have to write some Groovy lines but you will basically able to reproduce all the jobs you want.
 See the [wiki](https://github.com/jenkinsci/job-dsl-plugin/wiki/Job-DSL-Commands) for more information.